 The preparation of the financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
-Significant items subject to such estimates and assumptions include the carrying amount of property and equipment and valuation of receivables.
+Significant items subject to such estimates and assumptions include the carrying amount of property and equipment, property held-for-sale, and and valuation of receivables.
 Actual results could differ from those estimates.